zeroasiccorp/wildebeest/README.md

 To get a listing of all `synth_fpga` options, use the yosys built-in `help` command.

 ```
+yosys> plugin -i wildebeest
 yosys> help synth_fpga

     synth_fpga [options]

-This command runs Zero ASIC FPGA synthesis flow.
+This command runs Zero Asic FPGA synthesis flow.

     -top <module>
-        Use the specified module as top module, in case more than one exists.
+        use the specified module as top module

-    -opt <mode>
-        Specifies optimization mode [area, delay] (default=area).

-    -partname <name>
-        Specifies architecture partname [Z1000, Z1010]. (default=Z1000).

     -config <file name>
-        Specifies config file containing FPGA architecture target parameters.
+        Specifies the config file setting main 'synth_fpga' parameters.

-        If not specified, the -partname value is used to set synthesis target.
+    -show_config
+        Show the parameters set by the config file.

     -no_flatten
-        Disable design flattening.
+        skip flatening.
+By default, design is flatened.

+    -opt
+        specifies the optimization target : 'area', 'delay', 'fast'.
+        Target 'area' is used by default

+    -partname
+        Specifies the Architecture partname used. 'z1010' is used by default.

     -no_bram
-        Disable BRAM inference.
+        Bypass BRAM inference.
+It is off by default.

+    -use_bram_tech [zeroasic]
+        Invoke architecture specific DSP inference.
+It is off by default. -no_bram
+        overides -use_BRAM_TECH.

     -no_dsp
         Bypass DSP inference.
 It is off by default.

-    -no_dff_in_dsp
-        Specifies to not pack DFF in DSPs.
+    -use_dsp_tech [zeroasic, bare_mult]
+        Invoke architecture specific DSP inference.
+It is off by default. -no_dsp
+        overides -use_dsp_tech.

+    -no_dsp_pack
+        Disable DSP packing.

+    -fsm_encoding [one-hot, binary]
+        Specifies FSM encoding : by default a 'one-hot' encoding is performed.

+    -resynthesis
+        switch synthesis flow to resynthesis mode which means a lighter flow.
+        It can be used only after performing a first 'synth_fpga' synthesis pass

+    -insbuf
+        performs buffers insertion (Off by default).

+    -no_xor_tree_process
+        Disable xor trees depth reduction for DELAY mode (Off by default).

+    -autoname
+        Generate, if possible, better wire and cells names close to RTL names rather than
+        $abc generic names.
 This is off by default.

-    -no_xor_tree_process
-        Disable xor trees depth reduction in DELAY optimization mode.
+Be careful because it may blow up runtime.

     -no_dff_enable
+        specifies that DFF with enable feature is not supported.
+By default,
-        Disables mapping to DFF with enable.
+        DFF with enable is supported.

     -no_dff_async_set
+        specifies that DFF with asynchronous set feature is not supported.
+By default,
-        Disable mapping to DFF with asynchronous set.
+        DFF with asynchronous set is supported.

     -no_dff_async_reset
+        specifies that DFF with asynchronous reset feature is not supported.
+By default,
-        Disable mapping to DFF with asynchronous reset.
+        DFF with asynchronous reset is supported.

     -no_opt_sat_dff
         Disable SAT-based DFF optimizations.
+This is off by default.

     -no_opt_const_dff
-        Disable constant driven DFF optimization.

-    -no_sdff
-        Disable synchronous set/reset DFF mapping.

-    -fsm_encoding [one-hot, binary]
-        Specifies FSM encoding : by default a 'one-hot' encoding is performed.

-    -resynthesis
-        Runs in resynthesis mode which means a lighter touch flow.
-        It can be used only after performing a first 'synth_fpga' synthesis pass

-    -autoname
-        Generate wire and cells names that mimic RTL (instead of generic
-        $abc names).
-Possibly significant runtime impact. (default=off)
+        Disable constant driven DFF optimization as it can create simulation differences (since it may ignore DFF init values in some cases).
+This is off by default.

     -set_dff_init_value_to_zero
         Set un-initialized DFF to initial value 0.
-Insert double inverters for DFF
-        with initial value 1 and switch its initial value to 0 and modify its
-        clear/set/reset functionalities if any.
+Insert double inverters for DFF with initial value 1 and switch its initial value to 0 and modify its clear/set/reset functionalities if any.
+This is off by default.

     -show_dff_init_value
-        Show DFF initial values in RTL.
+        Show all DFF initial values coming from the original RTL.
+This is off by default.

     -continue_if_latch
-        Keep running even if latches are inferred.
+        Keep running Synthesis even if some Latch inference is involved.
+The final netlist will not be valid but it can be usefull to get the final netlist stats.
+This is off by default.

+    -no_sdff
+        Disable synchronous set/reset DFF mapping.
+It is off by default.

     -stop_if_undriven_nets
-        Stop synthesis if the final netlist has undriven nets.
+        Stop Synthesis if the final netlist has undriven nets.
+This is off by default.

     -obs_clean
-        Overrides built-in Yosys 'opt_clean' function.
+        specifies to use 'obs_clean' cleanup function instead of regular
+        'opt_clean'.
+This is off by default.

     -lut_size
-        Specifies lut size. (default=4).
+        specifies lut size.
+By default lut size is 4.

     -verilog <file>
-        Writes out design to the specified file.
+        write the design to the specified Verilog netlist file. writing of an
+        output file is omitted if this parameter is not specified.

     -show_max_level
         Show longest paths.
+This is off by default except if we are in delay mode.

-    -csv <file>
+    -csv
-        Dump synthesis statistics to file.
+        Dump a 'stat.csv' file.
+This is off by default.

     -wait
-        Wait after each 'stat' for user to press <enter> key.
+        wait after each 'stat' report for user to touch <enter> key.
+Help for

-    -show_config
-        Show the parameters set by the config file.
+        flow analysis/debug.

 ```